 Update 9/11/18: A reader pointed out that the city of Chicago has more stringent security deposit laws than the rest of the state.
 In this update, we will give a brief explanation of these requirements.
 However, the important point to note is that municipalities within Illinois have the power to add to state rules regarding the landlord-tenant relationship.
 When making legal decisions, be sure to consult the laws of your town and county as well as the state.

 In addition to the obligations provided by state law, the Chicago Residential Landlord Tenant Ordinance (“CRLTO”) requires Chicago landlords to:

 - Provide a proper receipt for security deposit funds;

-- Disclose where the landlord is holding secuirty deposit funds;
+- Disclose where the landlord is holding security deposit funds;

 - Avoid commingling security deposit funds with the landlord’s own money;

-- Provide proper evidence of any repairs for which secuirty deposit funds are used.
+- Provide proper evidence of any repairs for which security deposit funds are used.

-In a following article, we will examine the CRLTO in more detail, including a more detailed explanation of each of these requirements.
+In the following article, we will examine the CRLTO in more detail, including a more detailed explanation of each requirement.

 What to Expect From a Consultation